2006 New Bedford gay bar shooting and manhunt: Manhunt and suicide

 Police immediately began a manhunt for Robida and raided his mother's home in New Bedford.
 She told them she had last seen him at 1:00am, bleeding from the head, and that he had left soon after.
 They found weapons of all types, including hatchets, knives, handguns, and a shotgun.
 In his bedroom they found "Nazi regalia" and antisemitic writings on the walls.
 Fearing he may have left Massachusetts, state police contacted the FBI, sparking a nationwide manhunt.
 Before long, wanted posters depicting Robida were distributed all over Massachusetts.

 In the afternoon of February4, 2006, Robida's vehicle was seen about 1500 mi away in Arkansas, where Jim Sell, a Gassville police officer, initiated a traffic stop at the Brass Door Restaurant parking lot.
-After talking with Sell for about half a minute, Robida opened fire with a 9mm handgun, killing the officer.
-He turned onto Arkansas Highway 201 headed south and continued to Arkana, Arkansas, where he fired at Arkansas State Police Sgt.
+After talking with Sell for about half a minute, Robida opened fire with a 9mm handgun and fatally shot the officer at least three times.
+He then got back into his car and drove off but returned shortly after to retrieve his pistol, that he left near Sell's body.
+Robida turned onto Arkansas Highway 201, headed south, and continued to Arkana, Arkansas, where he fired at Arkansas State Police Sgt.
 Van Nowlin.
 Police pursued him and laid spike strips; although these flattened his front tires, they failed to stop the car.
 Robida fled for about 18miles down Arkansas Highway 5, where he turned south and drove into the small town of Norfork.
 In the middle of town he lost control of the car due to the front tires, spun out, and hit two parked vehicles.
 He then exchanged gunfire with police.
 During the gunfight, he shot Bailey in the head at point-blank range with a Ruger 9mm semi-automatic pistol, killing her instantly.
 After Bailey's death, Robida shot himself in the right side of the head.
 It was initially reported that he was shot twice in the head by police, but an autopsy revealed that he was only shot once in the head, and it was self-inflicted.
 He was airlifted more than 100miles to Springfield, Missouri, for medical treatment, where he died of his injuries at the Cox-South hospital the next day at 3:38 am CST, on February5.